puniverse/comsat/docs/index.md

 Session duration for the default implementation is 10 seconds but it can be configured through the `co.paralleluniverse.comsat.webactors.netty.WebActorHandler.DefaultSessionImpl.durationMillis` system property.

-`AutoWebActorHandler` will additionally scan the classpath for classes with the `WebActor` annotation upon first use then and will automatically create `DefaultSessionImpl`-based sessions by instantiating and starting the approriate actor (among detected ones) per client session.
+`AutoWebActorHandler` will additionally scan the classpath for classes with the `WebActor` annotation upon first use then and will automatically create `DefaultActorContextImpl`-based entries by instantiating and starting the appropriate actor (among detected ones) per client session.
 Its construction requires no arguments but a user-specified classloader and/or a map containing per-class actor construction parameters can be optionally passed in.

 Here's an example server setup using `AutoWebActorHandler` without construction arguments (have a look at `comsat-actors-netty` tests for more insight):